mharizanov/ESP8266_Relay_Board/README.md

 #FOTA Update Version - Requires NONOS-SDK 3.0.6 AND 1MB flash minimum.

 So you want OTA on your 3-CH relay board, huh ?
-Bad news is you need 1Mb flash and to my knowledge, all of the 3-CH boards came with 512Kb Two choices
+Bad news is you need 1Mb flash and to my knowledge, all of the 3-CH boards came with 512Kb.

+Two choices:
 1) Desolder and solder a new flash chip (not too hard, but great care required) https://www.youtube.com/watch?v=7Q6ABad7U6o
 2) Desolder and solder a new ESP-03 module (most new one come with 1MB flash)